What is laser dentistry?

 Water Laser Dentistry

 Water laser dentistry combines water, air, and laser energy for powerful and safe application to human mouths.
 The presence of water in teeth increases the effectiveness of laser dentistry treatment when the laser is combined with water.
 Besides the fact that the water laser is more precise and effective than other lasers, there is also the added benefit that the stream of water continuously lowers the temperature of the laser beam to prevent overheating, essentially keeping the treated-area hydrated and cool.
 This type of laser also significantly decreases the risk for the spreading of and cross contamination of bacteria to other areas.
 It does this by using water to cleanse the infected areas of the mouth while the laser simultaneous sterilizes.
-Water laser dentistry is an excellent alternative to the already impressive original laser dentistry technique.
+Bonita Springs water laser dentistry is an excellent alternative to the already impressive original laser dentistry technique.
 For more information on the use of water lasers in dentistry see this page.